carbon-language/carbon-lang/lldb/utils/sync-source/README.txt

 Using it

-Now that we have a .sync-sourcerc file set up, we can do a transfer.
+Now that we have a .syncsourcerc file set up, we can do a transfer.
-The .sync-sourcerc file will be searched for as follows, using the first one that is found:
+The .syncsourcerc file will be searched for as follows, using the first one that is found:

 * First check the --rc-file RCFILE option.
 If this is specified and doesn't exist, it will raise an error and quit.

-* Check if the current directory has a .sync-sourcerc file.
+* Check if the current directory has a .syncsourcerc file.
 If so, use that.

-* Use the .sync-sourcerc file from the user's home directory.
+* Use the .syncsourcerc file from the user's home directory.

 Run the command:
-python /path/to/sync-source.rc -c {configuration-name}
+python /path/to/syncsource.rc -c {configuration-name}

 The -c {configuration-name} can be left off, in which case a configuration with the name 'default' will be used.